Where all the Love Island: Australia contestants are now – your guide to who is still together - TheNewsTrace

 He left the present with Shelby, however the pair determined to keep mates as a substitute.

-Dom wasn’t utterly unfortunate in love, although, as he ended up courting one other contestant, Tayla Damir.
+Dom wasn’t utterly unfortunate in love, although, as he ended up relationship one other contestant, Tayla Damir.

 Issues didn’t final between them although, and Tayla is now in a brand new relationship.
-Dom sparked rumours that he could be courting Lottie Tomlinson after he posted an image of them on his Instagram.
-Nonetheless, neither have confirmed this.
+Dom sparked rumours that he is likely to be relationship Lottie Tomlinson after he posted an image of them on his Instagram.
+Nevertheless, neither have confirmed this.

-One issues for certain, he’s still very a lot in a bromance with Josh.
+One issues for positive, he’s still very a lot in a bromance with Josh.

 Edyn ‘Mac’

-Shortly after showing on the present, Mac began her personal YouTube channel answering questions from followers and sharing movies similar to one titled: “boyfriend charges my outfits.”
+Shortly after showing on the present, Mac began her personal YouTube channel answering questions from followers and sharing movies reminiscent of one titled: “boyfriend charges my outfits.”

 And sure that isn’t only a made-up title and does imply that she’s now in a relationship.

-Mac has been courting The Bachelor’s Apollo Jackson – who works as a DJ – for slightly below two years now.
+Mac has been relationship The Bachelor’s Apollo Jackson – who works as a DJ – for just below two years now.

-The couple confirmed their romance in January 2019, and have been sharing numerous beloved up pics on Instagram ever since.
+The couple confirmed their romance in January 2019, and have been sharing a lot of beloved up pics on Instagram ever since.

 Jaxon